Brain-Train-Consultancy-services-LLP/collaboration-board/README.md

 ---

+## Non-Negotiable Participation Rules

+- Only team-based projects are eligible.
+- Solo repositories will not be reviewed or evaluated.
+- Each team must have a minimum of 5 contributors.

+This ecosystem is designed to encourage collaboration, leadership, and real-world teamwork.

+---

 ## Project Repository Rules (Mandatory)

-Every team or individual must create their **own separate project repository**.
+very team must create its **own separate project repository**.

-Each project repository must contain a **README.md** file.
+Each project repository must contain the following files and follow the rules mentioned below.

-This README.md must follow the **standard format given below**.

-Projects without this README format will not be observed or evaluated.
+Projects that do not meet these requirements will not be observed or evaluated.

 ---

+---

 ## Standard README Format (Must Be Used)

+Each project repository must include a `README.md` file using the format below.

 # Project Name